pscally1005/pscally1005.github.io/_posts/recipes/savory-sauces/2023-07-25-pasta-sauce.markdown

 - linguini
 Description: Here's a very simple homemade pasta <a href="/misc/fake-healthy-foods#sauces">sauce</a>, starting from a humble can of crushed tomatoes.
 This yields enough sauce to flavor a pound of pasta or a whole spaghetti squash, maybe with some added meat and vegetables.
 It couldn't be easier, just saute an onion, and dump in the tomatoes and any desired spices.
 From there, just simmer as long as you like.
 I also use this to top pizzas as well!
 Check out my posts for <a href="spaghetti-squash">Spaghetti Squash Cooked 3 Ways</a> and <a href="pizza">Home Oven Baked Pizza</a>
 Instructions:
-- Cook onions, garlic, and oil on medium until the onion is soft and translucent<br><br>
+- Cook onions, garlic, and oil on medium until the onion is soft and translucent

-- While the onion is cooking, add in your spices - oregano, basil, parsley, onion powder, garlic powder, black pepper, salt, and red pepper flakes<br><br>
+- While the onion is cooking, add in your spices - oregano, basil, parsley, onion powder, garlic powder, black pepper, salt, and red pepper flakes

 - When onion is softened, add in the can of crushed tomatoes<br>